robbiemu/personDJV/README.md

 ## prereqs
 _built on a Windows 10 system with remote PostgreSQL using:_

-python 3.6
+* python 3.6
-django
+* django
-djangorestframework
+* djangorestframework
-djangorestframework-jwt
+* djangorestframework-jwt
-_postgres connector_
+* _postgres connector_

-Vue 2 with Vuex2
+using vuetify/webpack for the front end (vue2 / vuex2 with a nice modern gui component library)